liivaq/Rick-and-Morty/README.md

 1. Open files from this repository in a code editor.
 2. Run ```composer install```.
-3. Add folder named ``cache`` it the main project folder,
-4. In your terminal start a local server, using command ```php -S localhost:8000 -t public/```.
+3. In your terminal start a local server, using command ```php -S localhost:8000 -t public/```.
-5. Open the link in a web browser of your choice.
+4. Open the link in a web browser of your choice.
-6. Enjoy!
+5. Enjoy!

 # Preview: